ADA-research/NNV_JAIR_robustness_distributions/README.md

 ## Repository Structure
 - data: Folder containing the results from our verification experiments.
 Csv-files with the structure ```results_{dataset}_{paper}.csv``` contain the lower and upper bound for the robustness distribution for each separate image on both training and testing set for each investigated network.
 Csv-files with the structure ```per_epsilon_{dataset}_{paper}.csv``` contain the results for each image for each investigated epsilon on both training and testing set for each network investigated.
 - experiments: Folder containing the code for running ab-crown experiments for all datasets.
 Note that we currently do not include the code for running the BAB experiments as we are integrating this still in the VERONA package.
+- training: Code for the training and PyTorch implementations for the networks
 - network_onnx: Network in the onnx formats
   - [MNIST](networks_onnx/mnist)
     - [mnist_6_256_fgsm.onnx](networks_onnx/mnist/mnist_6_256_fgsm.onnx)